Rilmxp/Library/README.md

 - Searchbox submission:

-  - if empty string: a invalid feedback message will appear below the searchbox ("Please enter a book subject").
+  - if empty string: an invalid feedback message will appear below the searchbox ("Please enter a book subject").

   - if books are still being loaded: an invalid feedback message will appear below the searchbox ("Books still loading, please try again later").

   - if valid input is provided, books fetching will be initiated.

-  - search button is deactivated for 3s after each submission to prevent undesireable behavior in the code triggered by user interaction.
+  - search button is deactivated for 3s after each submission to prevent undesireable behaviour in the code triggered by user interaction.

 - Book fetching: